dsusco/tp.net-armageddon.org/_site/_units/land-raider-prometheus.md

   - "transport"
 notes:
   |
-    May transport two infantry units without _Jump Packs_ or _Mounted_.
-Any unit in the same formation as this unit may ignore the 5cm restriction when using _Commander_.
+    May transport one Terminator unit or two infantry units without _Jump Packs_ or _Mounted_.
+Any unit in the same formation as this unit may ignore the 5cm restriction when using _commander_.
 Counts as a Land Raider for the purposes of being transported.
 weapons:
   -
     id: "twin-heavy-bolter"